marctalary/xFeatureTest/README.md

 }
 ```

 Actions should be carried out and the outcomes captured in the `When` class.
-The actions should use use preconditions from the `Given` class.
+The actions should use preconditions from the `Given` class.

 ```c#
 public class ExampleWhen : FeatureWhen<ExampleGiven>